ymatsumu/carsus/docs/io/cmfgen/index.rst

 CMFGEN
 ======

-Here we show how to parse and dump files from John Hillier's CMFGEN Atomic Data collection.
+.. note:: Currently there's no way to ingest CMFGEN data into Carsus atomic files.
+The following examples only show how to parse and dump data from CMFGEN files to a more structured format.

 .. toctree::